matheeshapathirana/Flixer/README.md

 The login and sign-up screen designs were inspired by the work of **[Fatima Bouzid](https://www.pinterest.com/pin/135178426310930500/)**.

 ### Open-Source Libraries
-This project utilizes the following open-source libraries, most of which are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0):
+This project utilizes the following open-source libraries:

 - AndroidX Libraries (AppCompat, Activity, ConstraintLayout, CardView, ViewPager2, Fragment-KTX)
 - Google Material Components